+These four tasks are described using BlackDynamite's framework.
+Task execution is handled by a Python script, e.g., for \textbf{sp\_calc} running a VASP calculation with ASE it would call a function like:

-These four tasks are described using BlackDynamite's framework, and the parameter space associated which each of these tasks is given in a \texttt{.yaml} file, as shown in Figure \ref{fig:yaml_files}.
+The parameter space associated which each of these tasks is given in a \texttt{.yaml} file, as shown in Figure \ref{fig:yaml_files}.
 The parametric space is two-fold: 1) the job space describes the physical quantities or model properties controlling the task.
 2) the run space provides the opportunity to describe parameters regarding the actual execution.
 For instance, the temperature is a job parameter while the slurm options or the MD software are usually run parameters.
 In summary, selections (\textbf{select} or \textbf{md\_select}) identify the uncertain configurations, and single-point calculations (\textbf{sp\_calc}) compute the energies, forces, and stresses, of selected configurations in order to update the training set.
 Each time the training set is determined, a \texttt{train} task will produce a new MLIP by minimizing the loss function.
 This sequence of task executions is performed until no new uncertain configuration is found/created from the selection tasks.